tompet0191/min-heap/README.md

 # min-heap
-A lightweight JavaScript min heap implementation
+A min priority queue implemented as a min heap in JavaScript

 ## Constructor
 This creates a new instance of the MinHeap class with an empty heap: